ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

 ##### 1 - First Track

-I was able to run the first track without problems by using the provided 8036 driving log lines data.
+I was able to run the first track without problems by using the provided 8036 driving log lines with a total of 24.102 images.

 ##### 2 - Second Track

 On the second track this was a disastrous failure.
-I recorded two laps in the simulator manuelly in both directions.
+I recorded two laps in the simulator manually in both directions.
 The Car stated each time with a sharp turn and hit the barrier between the two roads.
 ![barrier image][image20]

 To overcome this behavior I placed the car in front of the barrier and performed a recorded sharp turn from the barrier away.
-After doing this multiple times the car was able to start on the track with out problems.
+After doing this multiple times the car was able to start on the track without problems.
 With the two other places on the track where car was leaving the road I copied the process.

-At the end my training data contained arround 18000 driving log lines
+At the end my training data contained around 18000 driving log lines with a total of 36.000 images

-#### 2. Training Results Frist Track
+#### 2. Training Results First Track

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=qZRkWBB1cFY" target="_blank"><img src="http://img.youtube.com/vi/qZRkWBB1cFY/0.jpg"  alt="First Track" width="720" height="360" border="10" /></a>